Why City Wellness Programs Build Better Communities

 If the Great Resignation has taught us anything, it’s that workers want to feel cared about.
 Keeping a person’s overall wellness at the forefront of an employer’s goals is a great way to confirm their value on an individual level.
 Cities need good people in place, and aiming for high employee morale will help public employees want to stick around.

-Managing any type of government is complicated and often time-sensitive, making productivity essential (remember that whole essential worker part of the pandemic), and by providing employees access to services designed to improve all areas of their health can help them perform the important work they do.
+Managing any type of government is complicated and often time-sensitive, making productivity essential (remember that whole essential worker part of the pandemic), and by providing employees access to services designed to improve all areas of their health can help them perform the important work they do through city wellness programs.

 The CDC website states that “the net effect is that U.S. employers lose more than $225 billion each year in productivity due to employee health problems.”
 However, this is based on information dating back to 2003.